Bettina Heltberg

-Bettina Heltberg (born September 28, 1942) is a Danish writer and actor.
+Bettina Heltberg (28 September 1942 – 3 February 2025) was a Danish writer and actor.

+Life and career

 The daughter of Niels Johannes Heltberg and Grethe Heltberg, she was born in Frederiksberg and grew up there.
 She attended acting school and later completed a degree in political science from Aarhus University in 1972.
 Heltberg worked as a secretary for the Danish Ministry of Culture from 1972 to 1974.

 She appeared in the 1962 film Det støver stadig.

 Heltberg wrote on culture and was an editorial writer for the newspaper Politiken.
 From 1975 to 1977, she was editor of the Social Democrat journal Ny Politik.